Curvebug Debugging Tool

 The legends are laser etched into the enclosure for Channel 1 (Black), Common (Green), and Channel 2 (Red)

-vintageTEK will be selling the Curvebug on our eBay store and all proceeds support the museum.
-To operate the Curvbug you need to add a Windows PC (sorry, no iPad or Android device support), a USB to C cable, and three banana jack to probe/clip leads.
+We are selling the Curvebug on our eBay store and all proceeds support the museum.
+To operate the Curvebug you need to add a Windows PC, a USB to C cable, and three banana jack to probe/clip leads.

 This photo shows volunteer Bob Puckette probing the same node on two identical PCBs, one working and one not working.
 The IV curve displayed is different indicating something is different in this portion of the circuitry and warrants closer investigation.

-Volunteer Bob Puckette demonstrates using the Curvebug in this 6 minute video.
-There is some audible background noise from the museum's HVAC system.
+Volunteer Bob Puckette demonstrates using the Curvebug in this 9 minute video.